resilar/crchack/README.md

-**crchack** is a free tool that forces CRC checksum of a file to any given value by modifying chosen input bits.
-The main advantage over existing CRC alteration tools is the ability to obtain the target checksum by changing non-contiguous bits of the input message. crchack supports all commonly used CRC algorithms.
+**crchack** is a public domain tool to force CRC checksums to arbitrary values.
+The main advantage over existing CRC alteration tools is the ability to obtain the desired checksum by changing non-contigous input bits. crchack supports all commonly used CRC algorithms as well as custom parameters.

 - [Usage](#usage)
 - [Supported CRC algorithms](#supported-crc-algorithms)